Share this article

 For sure as educators, we have a responsibility to make sure that all students - men and women - study gender parity as part of the curriculum, especially in terms of the impact it can have on GDP and bottom line.
 But it can also be addressed in another way that has a direct impact on women studying on an MBA, and that’s by launching a scholarship that directly addresses the gender pay gap.

 We know that globally women have about an 18-20% pay gap by the time they are 30-35 years old, which is coincidentally the average age range of our candidates.
 So, it became obvious to us that if we want to encourage women onto the MBA, we must acknowledge that in real terms, they probably have 18 to 20% less money to pay for their studies than male candidates.
-We quickly realised that this is what we needed to address.
+We quickly realised that this is what we needed to address and therefore have added the “Women in Leadership” scholarship to our list of scholarships.

 It’s important to me that we make leadership education equally accessible to women, in order to raise up the next generation of female leaders; it makes financial sense to both the candidates on a personal level and to business in general.
 We need to strengthen female talent and make sure that both men and women start out on an equal footing.

 At EDHEC, we know that embarking on an MBA is a major investment and we support you through a transparent scholarship system.
-As well as the Diversity scholarship there are merit-based, nationality-based, and a “Make an Impact” scholarship that aids those with potential in sustainability.
-Contact us directly at email@example.com to learn more.
+As well as the Diversity scholarships there are merit-based, nationality-based, and a “Make an Impact” scholarships that aids those with potential in sustainability.
+Contact us directly at [email protected] to learn more.

 Read the related article: "Alumni Story: sharing experiences and networking for gender equality"